-On quiet mornings in Uppark you may catch a glimpse of a native brown hare.
+On quiet early mornings in Uppark you may be lucky enough to catch a glimpse of a native brown hare.
 The permanent grassland and woodland edges here provide the perfect habitat, and in spring they're at their liveliest, as courtship begins.

 Help your local National Trust places in Hampshire like Mottisfont, The Vyne or Winchester City Mill by joining your local supporter group.
 Some are more volunteering focused, and others enjoy social outings together like trips and tours, or lectures.